Govt steps to boost economy not sufficient: IMF

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The International Monetary Fund (IMF) said the steps taken by the government to revamp economy are not sufficient and urged the government to opt for seeking loan facility.
+ISLAMABAD: The International Monetary Fund (IMF) said that the steps taken by the government to revamp economy were not sufficient and urged the government to opt for seeking loan facility.

+It said that the economic situation is not satisfactory as Pakistan will have to take stringent measures to boost its economy as power and gas tariff should be increased further and rupee should be devalued.

+Priority areas include modernising the tax system and public financial management, strengthening fiscal federalism arrangements, improving governance and eliminating losses of public enterprises, enhancing the SBP’s autonomy, intensifying AML/CFT efforts, improving the business climate and anti-corruption efforts, and fostering the economic inclusion of the poor, youth, and women.

-The Ministry of Finance on Friday stated that the government largely shares assessment made by the IMF about Pakistan’s economy and is committed to take further corrective measures to restore stability and inclusive growth.
-As also acknowledged by the mission, the government has inherited a and inclusive growth.
+Ministry of Finance on Friday stated that the government largely shares assessment made by the IMF about Pakistan’s economy and is committed to take further corrective measures to restore stability and inclusive growth.

 As also acknowledged by the mission, the government has inherited a fragile economy since critical economic decisions were delayed by the previous government in an election year.
 Prompt decisions on monetary, exchange rate and fiscal policies could have averted the economic downturn that Pakistan is facing today.